hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 It is in a `%init.red` file that is argument to my copy of the executable.
 So it is executed whenever I start Red.
 It puts the question: you are xx builds behind, do you want to download the last one?
 Are you interested in the source?

 [18:36:34](#P3NfY7oC-OZe9qgTlVX3Lq6IpzM6GPvNsAN-KNHFK3Y) <hiiamboris (NOT THIS ONE)>:
 I see.
-Need really fast internet for that kind of check at every run Ì†ΩÌ∏â
+Need really fast internet for that kind of check at every run üòâ

 [18:38:29](#dtggnoddmT_cDfM0YpoQsl1ffKSLMXlMdLBn7pl3zuA) <meijeru (Rudolf Meijer)>:
 I have, luckily.
 The main code is as follows: